 Note: This post may contain affiliate links that won’t change your price but may share some commission.

 There are so many realistic faux Christmas trees to choose from, these are some of my favourite sparse trees!
 They look minimal and clean and are simple to decorate.

 If you are looking for a real Christmas tree that is sparse, look for a Silver Tip Fir!
 Check out all the different types of Christmas trees below!

 Most faux trees will come already lit ( I prefer this way, it’s just so much easier to deal with).
 But if your tree is real or unlit, I like to add twinkle lights or fairy lights instead of more traditional Christmas lights (that usually come on a thicker green cord).
 It gives a lighter more twinkly look to the tree.

 Tip: Find twinkle lights that plugin rather than the battery-operated ones.
 You will go through A LOT of batteries over the course of a season and it’s a pain to keep changing them.
 The plugin twinkle light strings are also much brighter than the battery-operated ones.

 When you are decorating a sparse tree, you don’t want the ornaments to overwhelm it!
 Minimal is best.
 Think of a Scandinavian style Christmas theme with lots of natural elements, neutrals and rustic touches.
-You also want the ornaments to be lightweight as the branches can be less sturdy than those of a fuller tree.
+You also want the ornaments to be lightweight as the branches can be less sturdy than those of a more full tree.

 For this tree, I chose vintage brass bells, dried orange slices, wooden cutouts and neutral round glass ornaments to create an understated but festive look.

 Vintage brass bells add beautiful sparkle to your tree and they are light enough not to weight down the thinner branches.